 We are looking forward to the 20/21 Desert Financial Broadway Across America- Arizona season at ASU Gammage.
 This exciting line up of shows begins in October with everyone’s favorite, HAMILTON.
 The season also includes FROZEN, MY FAIR LADY and JERSEY BOYS.
 Download the soundtracks on Apple Music or Spotify and get ready for Broadway magic.

 Take a yoga class from a Tempe instructor

 Breathe in.
 Breathe out.
 Feel better?
 Whether you’ve been practicing yoga for years or you want to get started, this is the perfect time to reduce your stress and get some exercise at the same time.
 Start or end your day with a class taught by a Tempe yoga instructor.
 Relax with a Yin class or work up a sweat with a Vinyasa practice.
 There are several yoga studios in Tempe that are sharing classes from their awesome teachers online.
-Options include CorePower Yoga, Yoga to the People, One Tribe and Joyful Yoga.
+Options include CorePower Yoga, Yoga to the People and One Tribe.
 Some studios are streaming classes for free.
 Other classes are offered for a minimal fee or a donation.
 Check each website for details.
 Namaste.

 Take a class from the City of Tempe

 Our friends at the City of Tempe have recently added a variety of classes and online activities to their website and social media channels.
 The Tempe at Home series of virtual content showcases things to do from Tempe’s parks and recreation team, the library and the arts.
 The series is guaranteed to help you practice social distancing and maybe even find your new favorite hobby.